Tutorial๐Ÿ”—

 schema = create_schema(query=Query, mutation=Mutation)

 Undine will know that the MutationType TaskCreateMutation is a create mutation because the class has the word "create" in its name.
 Similarly, having "update" in the name will create an update mutation, and "delete" will create a delete mutation.
-You could also use the kind argument in the MutationType class definition to be more explicit.
+Create, update and delete mutations are executed differently, more on this in the Mutations section.

 1